On the computation of zone and double zone diagrams: The actual computation of and and related analysis

-We finish this section with a discussion on certain issues which perhaps have not been so clear so far.
-It should be emphasized that the goal of this section is to describe schematically a practical way for approximating the regions which appear in each iteration and to evaluate roughly the number of calculations in each iteration.
-The fact that the algorithm can approximate a given dominance region up to any desired precision is a consequence of the stability of the algorithm presented in \cite{ReemISVD09}.
-However, the proof of this property is not obvious and it will be discussed in a paper devoted to this algorithm.
-The proof is in the spirit of the proof of the geometric stability of Voronoi diagrams with respect to small changes of the sites \cite{ReemGeometricStabilityArxiv}.
+We finish this section by clarifying certain issues which perhaps have not been very clear so far.
+It should be emphasized that the goal of this section is to describe schematically a practical way for approximating the regions which appear in each iteration and to roughly evaluate the number of calculations done in the process.
+While the description given here is not perfect, it is much more detailed than corresponding descriptions in previous works.
+Full analysis requires full analysis of the algorithm presented in \cite{ReemISVD09} and this latter analysis is planned to be discussed elsewhere (done in a preliminary form in \cite{Reem2010PhD}).
+For instance, the fact that the algorithm presented in \cite{ReemISVD09} can approximate a given dominance region up to any desired precision is a consequence of the stability of this algorithm whose proof is in the spirit of the one given in \cite{ReemGeometricStabilityArxiv}.

-Roughly speaking, if the users want to approximate (in terms of the Hausdorff distance) a given region up to some error parameter $\epsilon$, then they need to approximate well enough the sites, to choose in advance enough approximating rays (this is determined by the error parameter related to the unit sphere), and to fix a small enough error parameter for the endpoints of the rays.
+If the users want to approximate (with respect to the Hausdorff distance) a given region up to some error parameter $\epsilon$, then they need to approximate well enough the sites, to choose in advance enough approximating rays (this is determined by the error parameter related to the unit sphere), and to fix a small enough error parameter for the endpoints of the rays.
 If the users decide in advance how many iterations they want to perform for approximating the (double) zone diagram and what is the level of approximation of the regions in the final iteration, then they can estimate in advance the number of calculations by iterative ``reverse engineering'': using the target error parameter $\epsilon$, one estimates the error parameters needed as input for the final iteration, and from them the error parameters needed for the previous iteration, and so on, until the initial iteration.
 This gives an estimate on the initial error parameters.